 Treatments may involve anti-inflammatory medication or steroid injections.

-Because so many different factors can cause a lump in the chest, speaking with a doctor for an examination is crucial, especially if the lump does not recede on its own in a few weeks.
+Because a lump in the chest can have various causes, it is important to visit a healthcare professional for an examination, especially if the lump does not recede on its own in a few weeks.

-A healthcare professional will likely perform a physical examination of the lump to check its edges, size, and firmness.
+A healthcare professional will likely examine sthe lump to check its edges, size, and firmness.

 They will then ask the person how painful the area is.
-The doctor may also use medical imaging, such as an MRI, CT scan, X-ray, or mammogram, to get a better look at the lump.
+The healthcare professional may also use medical imaging, such as an MRI, CT scan, X-ray, or mammogram, to get a better look at the lump.

-Finally, if a healthcare professional needs a further examination, they can schedule a biopsy.
-With this procedure, a doctor removes a small sample of the lump to analyze it under a microscope or conduct additional tests.
+Finally, a healthcare professional can schedule further tests, such as a biopsy, if they think the lump needs further investigation.
+With this procedure, a doctor removes a small sample for analysis under a microscope or for additional tests.

-While a lump in the chest or breast might immediately raise concerns, many factors may cause them to develop.
+While a lump in the chest or breast might immediately raise concerns, they can be due to many factors.
 While some can be serious, many are benign and may not require further treatment.

-However, a person should continually monitor a lump for changes and consult a doctor if they have concerns.
+However, a person should continually monitor a lump for changes and consult a healthcare professional if they have concerns.
 People should also speak with a healthcare professional if they have a lump that is painful or rapidly changes in size or shape.